Online colleges in Indiana are abundant as the state is highly committed to establishing one of the best higher education systems in the country.

 Overview of Higher Education in Indiana

-The state is home to several high-ranking, world-renowned schools.
-To attend one of the state’s public 4-year schools, NCES reports that tuition and fees will run an average of $9,225 for Indiana residents, which is very close to the national average.
-Non-residents will pay around $29,092.
+Indiana is home to several high-ranking, world-renowned schools.
+To attend one of the state’s public 4-year schools, the NCES reports that tuition and fees cost on average $9,656 a year for in-state students, which is very close to the national average.
+The cost per year for out-of-state students is on average $28,972 a year.

 Employment Outlook for College Graduates in Indiana